MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

 # Best practices for converting and optimizing real-time 3D models

-This topic covers best practices for preparing 3D models to work with Dynamics 365 mixed reality applications.
+This topic covers best practices for converting and optimizing 3D models to work with Dynamics 365 mixed reality applications.

 ## Reduce materials and surfacing